The Lord of the Rings Online: Volume II: Mines of Moria

 Under orders of King Dain Ironfoot, the Iron Garrison of dwarves from Erebor is sent to investigate and potentially reclaim Moria.
-By sheer luck, they arrive mere days after Gandalf had defeated Durin's Bane and threw the denizens of Moria into disarray.
+By sheer luck, they arrive mere days after Gandalf had defeated Durin's Bane and thrown the denizens of Moria into disarray.
 Using the power vacuum in the wake of the Balrog's demise, the dwarves quickly claim major ground and establish several footholds within Khazad-dûm, but their fortunes start to turn as the evil in Moria begins to unite under new leadership.
-Making an alliance with the Elves of Lothlorien the dwarves attempt to hold their ground when a emissary of Sauron arrives from Dol Guldur to put an end to their expedition.
-This story concludes in the Siege of Mirkwood expansion where the Galadhrim launch a major assault against Dol Guldur in an effort to draw the Eye of the enemy away from the Fellowship as it departs from Lorien.
+Making an alliance with the Elves of Lothlorien, the dwarves attempt to hold their ground, but an emissary of Sauron arrives from Dol Guldur to put an end to their expedition.
+This story concludes in the Siege of Mirkwood expansion, where the Galadhrim launch a major assault against Dol Guldur in an effort to draw the Eye of the enemy away from the Fellowship as it departs from Lorien.

 Volume III: Allies of the King

 The player joins the Grey Company led by Halbarad and the Sons of Elrond that rides south to the aid Aragorn in Rohan.
-The Rangers of the North encounter several perils, first losing several in Enedwaith and then suffering from a major betrayal in Dunland.
-Saruman's forces block the company's passage across the Fords of Isen and as the Rangers recuperate, Lady Galadriel summons the player to Lorien and urges them to follow the Fellowship down the river Anduin.
-Accompanied by a girl from Dunland, an elf from Lorien and a man from Rohan, the player tracks the Fellowship to the Falls of Rauros, after which they follow the Three Hunters into the land of Rohan where they become involved in the affairs of the local rulers.
-The player fights in the battle of Helm's Deep, after which they accompany King Théoden to confront Saruman at Orthanc where the Rangers of the North finally meet with Aragorn.
+The Rangers of the North encounter several perils, first losing several men in Enedwaith, and then suffering a major betrayal in Dunland.
+Saruman's forces block the company's passage across the Fords of Isen, and as the Rangers recuperate, Lady Galadriel summons the player to Lorien, and urges them to follow the Fellowship down the river Anduin.
+Accompanied by a woman from Dunland, an elf from Lorien and a man from Rohan, the player tracks the Fellowship to the Falls of Rauros.
+They then follow the Three Hunters into the land of Rohan, where they become involved in the affairs of the local rulers.
+The player fights in the battle of Helm's Deep, after which they accompany King Théoden to confront Saruman at Orthanc, where the Rangers of the North finally meet with Aragorn.